Conv-Adapter: Exploring Parameter Efficient Transfer Learning for ConvNets: Abstract

 \section{Abstract}

 While parameter efficient tuning (PET) methods have shown great potential with transformer architecture on Natural Language Processing (NLP) tasks, their effectiveness with large-scale ConvNets is still under-studied on Computer Vision (CV) tasks.
 This paper proposes Conv-Adapter, a PET module designed for ConvNets. \cadapter is light-weight, domain-transferable, and architecture-agnostic with generalized performance on different tasks.
 When transferring on downstream tasks, Conv-Adapter learns tasks-specific feature modulation to the intermediate representations of backbones while keeping the pre-trained parameters frozen.
-By introducing only a tiny amount of learnable parameters, e.g., only $3.5\%$ full fine-tuning parameters of ResNet50, Conv-Adapter outperforms previous PET baseline methods and achieves comparable or surpasses the performance of full fine-tuning on $23$ classification tasks of various domains.
+By introducing only a tiny amount of learnable parameters, e.g., only $3.5\%$ full fine-tuning parameters of ResNet50.
+It can also be applied for transformer-based backbones.
+Conv-Adapter outperforms previous PET baseline methods and achieves comparable or surpasses the performance of full fine-tuning on $23$ classification tasks of various domains.
 It also presents superior performance on the few-shot classification with an average margin of $3.39$\%.
-Beyond classification, \cadapter can generalize to detection and segmentation tasks with more than $50\%$ reduction of parameters but comparable performance to the traditional full fine-tuning.
+Beyond classification, \cadapter can generalize to detection and segmentation tasks with more than $50\%$ reduction of parameters but comparable performance to the traditional full fine-tuning \footnote{Code is available at: \url{https://github.com/Hhhhhhao/Conv-Adapter/tree/main}}